IgnacioTejeraPicossi/learning-with-ai/README.md

 The **Dynamic Skills Forecasting** module analyzes your learning history and transcript keywords to predict which skills you should develop next.
 This helps you stay ahead in your career by proactively identifying emerging skill needs.

+**Current Features:**
+- ✅ **Real-time streaming** with progress indicators and status messages
+- ✅ **Sample inputs** for quick testing (3 predefined examples)
+- ✅ **AI-powered analysis** with detailed skill recommendations
+- ✅ **Professional UI** with consistent styling and animations
+- ✅ **User-specific forecasts**: All predictions are saved per user for tracking over time

+**Action Buttons (UI Placeholders - Not Yet Implemented):**
+- 📋 **Save Forecast** - Will save the forecast to user profile (planned)
+- 📚 **Find Learning Resources** - Will search for relevant courses and materials (planned)
+- 📅 **Schedule Review** - Will set up follow-up reminders (planned)

-- **How it works:**
+**How it works:**
 - The backend exposes a `/skills-forecast` endpoint powered by a dedicated prompt and the LLM.
-  - The frontend provides a `SkillsForecast.jsx` component where you can enter your learning history and transcript keywords.
+- The frontend provides a `SkillsForecast.jsx` component with streaming UI.
-  - The AI suggests three future skills to develop, with reasons for each suggestion.
+- The AI analyzes patterns and predicts which skills will be most valuable for your career development.
-  - **User-specific forecasts**: All predictions are saved per user for tracking over time.
+- Results include specific skill recommendations, learning timelines, and resource suggestions.

-- **Planned enhancements:**
+**Planned enhancements:**
 - Automatically extract history and keywords from user activity and meeting transcripts
 - Save and track forecasts over time
 - Visualize skill trends
+- Implement the action buttons functionality

 **How to use:**
-- Scroll to the "Skills Forecasting" section in the app
+- Navigate to the "Skills Forecast" section in the app
-- Enter your recent learning history and transcript keywords (or use the defaults)
+- Enter your current skills and career goals (or use sample inputs)
-- Click **Get Forecast** to receive personalized skill suggestions
+- Click **🔮 Get Forecast** to receive personalized predictions
+- Review the AI-generated skill development roadmap with streaming text

 ---